CassandraMaldonado/Cancer_diagnosis/README.md

 *2. Dimensionality Reduction with PCA.*

-- Apply PCA to the high-dimensional data into 2D.
+- Apply PCA to the high-dimensional data to turn it into 2D.

-Visualize clusters and interpret patterns between cancer types in reduced dimensions.
+- Visualize clusters and interpret patterns between cancer types in reduced dimensions.